Gizra/Gizra-Way-Book/our_brand.md

 ### Transparency

 Everything is out in the open, warts and all.
 This may be new to you and may take some adjustment.
-We set the tone as early as our price estimations by basing them on a detailed breakdown of project tasks (small chunks of 12 hours or less) with an attached cost.
+We set the tone as early as our price estimations by basing them on a detailed breakdown of project tasks with an attached cost.
 This extends into our projects where our clients have full access to Github.
 They see everything - including our internal communications.
 Even this book is public.

 ### Open Communication